weng-pang/camelot/README.md

 ## Demonstration Mode

+**WARNING**:This mode must be switched **OFF** for production, to prevent data breach.

-The Demonstration Mode allows anyone to login to the backend area as an admin.
+Camelot has a "Demonstration Mode" to allow anyone visitor to login to the backend area as an admin.

 Possible use case: To let the site owner gaining access back after losing the password.

-**WARNING**:This mode must be switched **OFF** for production, to prevent data breach.

-To toggle demonstration mode, type in this command:
+To toggle demonstration mode, run this command from your terminal:

 ```
 bin/cake toggle_demonstration_mode